 Ladies and gentlemen we have a winner!
 Well three actually since the Spartan Souvenir giveaway includes three gift packs.
 Technicalities aside, cheery congratulations goes out to Jessica W., Michael B. and Kari T. on winning olive oil and oregano samples from the gorgeous Greek city of Sparta courtesy of The Spartan Table.
 Winners, please check your emails for contest notifications and respond with your postal address for receipt of your prize via mail.

 A big thank you to everyone who entered the giveaway!
 Look for more exciting chances to win souvenirs from around the world as we head into 2017.
-Ms. Jeannie would also like to extend a special thank you to everyone who sent private messages about this post in particular and the magical world of Jehny and George.
+The Vintage Kitchen would also like to extend a special thank you to everyone who sent private messages about this post in particular and the magical world of Jehny and George.
 Comments are like stars in the night sky – always delightfully unexpected and always very rewarding for the spirit – so keep them coming!
-Ms. Jeannie loves (LOVES!) to hear what’s going on in that brain of yours.
+We love (LOVE!) to hear what’s going on in that brain of yours.

 While you head into the holiday stretch, please keep The Spartan Table in mind for both holiday cooking and gift giving.
 Jehny and George ship so fast from Greece, you’ll have barely placed your order before you see your international package sitting pretty in your post box.
 Unlike mail from Italy that can sometimes take up to a month for delivery, Greece is definitely on top of their postal practices and procedures with usual delivery time-frames hovering between 5-10 days.
 (The souvenirs for this post took just 5 days!)
 That, combined with the accommodating, kind and friendly attitudes of Jehny and George, your Christmas shopping experience with The Spartan Table is guaranteed to be not only easy breezy but also thoroughly enjoyable.
 And so very delicious!